Haiti the struggle continue

 Provide psychotherapy for the survivors, especially those who have been rescued after the fifth day of the disaster.
 It is in every human’s instinct for their means of survival to kick in, especially if nothing is available to eat under the rubble.
 In which case those who have survived may attempt to eat off the remains of their love ones to stay alive.

 This can also be referred to as a state of temporary insanity, but taking the circumstance at hand; this type of behavior is predictable and understood.
 However, if those survivors are allowed into society without being treated, carnivals could become a social concern in Haiti.
 Not to say it has never existed before, but this time around a piece of beef may not necessarily be beef.

-Collect the names of those whose homes were destroyed to avoid deceptions, if in case we choose to help rebuilt those homes that were destroyed.
-Wipe out all those little homes that are built on top of each other to set up a platform for reconstruction and better access to major roads.
+Collect the names of those whose homes were destroyed to avoid deceptions if in case we do choose to help rebuilt those homes that were destroyed.
+Wipe out all those little homes that are built on top of each other, so that we set up a platform for reconstruction and better access to major roads.

 How do you set up sewage systems in a mountainous hill full of houses?
 This is a task that is nearly impossible, because before any construction can begin in any city, the sewage system and roads are already established.

 In Haiti’s case, it is the opposite, in some areas houses are built before the roads and sewage systems are established.
 To accommodate, home owners dug holes in their back yard to use as a lavatory.
 This should never happen; Haiti has received lots of money from foreign countries in the past.

 Why were these monies not invested in the infrastructure of the country?
 This is why I say if corruption is a transaction that occur under the table, for Haiti it happens in plain sight, right over the table.